Browser does not support script.

 Teaching

-I am a Fellow of the Higher Education Academy, and I teach on a range of Criminology and Sociology modules at all levels (from foundation to postgraduate level).
+I am a Fellow of the Higher Education Academy, and I teach on a range of criminology modules at York St John.

 Research

 My main research interests revolve around the criminal courts.
-My PhD examined defendants’ experiences at court.
-As part of this study, I interviewed court actors and observed a range of court hearings (e.g., plea hearings, trials and sentencing hearings).
-I compared my findings with those from previous studies and considered them in light of a number of number of theories and models: due process, crime control, liberal democratic, procedural justice, and human rights.
-This research was funded by the Economic Social Research Council.
+My PhD examined unrepresented defendants’ experiences at court.
+As part of this study, I interviewed court actors and observed a range of court hearings (e.g., plea hearings, trials, and sentencing hearings).
+I compared my findings with those from previous studies and considered them in light of a number of theories and models: due process, crime control, liberal democratic, procedural justice, and human rights.
+This research was funded by the Economic and Social Research Council.

 Publications